Mazamars312/openfpga-pcengine-cd/README.md

 	cpu in a reliable way.

 -	Made the MPU get data from the APF bus without having two lots of BRAM.
-This currently Pasues the Instruction side of the MPU from 1 to 3 Clock cycles with duel ported BRAM modules.
-Can be used with the Amiga core???
+This currently Pauses the Instruction side of the MPU from 1 to 3 Clock cycles with duel ported BRAM modules.
+This process can be used with the Amiga core maybe???

 -   Correction of the timing in the CD core so the correct Minutes, seconds and Frames are sent.